 How to Keep bedroom smelling FRESH!

+Using essential oils to create a relaxing and refreshing scent in your bedroom.
 Essential oils are great for cleaning, but they’re also useful for setting a mood.

 Choose scents like lavender, lemongrass or orange—they smell great and will help you relax.